Mini-Forest Project in Rochester

 Many good reasons exist to plant a dense, biodiverse Mini-forest in a suburban or urban area.

-Trees and other green plants are the lungs of our planet, taking in carbon dioxide and transforming it into oxygen--precisely the opposite of our respiratory system.
-They need the oxygen they produce and release carbon dioxide that green plants need for their nutrients.
+Trees and other green plants are the lungs of our planet.
+They take in carbon dioxide and transform it into oxygen—precisely the opposite of our respiratory system.
+They need the oxygen they produce and release the carbon dioxide that green plants need for their nutrients.

 Trees also contribute the following to the health of humans and our environment:

-• improving physical health by reducing blood pressure
+- improving physical health by lowering blood pressure

-• supports a huge diversity of life (including many pollinators!)
+- supports a vast diversity of life (including many pollinators!)

 Globally, each day, 42 billion trees are cut down. (see infographic below)